 Can Healthy Eating Go Too Far?

 Clean Eating.
 Health-Conscious.
 Sustainable.
 Vegan/Vegetarian.
 Organic.
 Paleo.
 Keto.
 The list goes on and on to describe different focuses or categories of what our culture has determined to be healthy eating patterns.
-The attention to different factors of food is ever changing and highly marketed by different organizations and industries that seek to profit heavily from the obsession of health, which is often misunderstood to also be a pursuit of thinness.
+The attention to different factors of food is ever-changing and highly marketed by different organizations and industries that seek to profit heavily from the obsession with health, which is often misunderstood to also be a pursuit of thinness.

 While anyone would argue that being informed about nutrition and understanding food sourcing is important, it is possible to become obsessed and controlled by this obsession.
 This is called Orthorexia.
 Orthorexia is problematic, dangerous, and obsessive relationship with proper or “healthful” eating.
-The obsession about food can look different depending on the focus or factors of food considered most important to the individual.
-The obsessions are based in the irrational belief that food labeled as being “healthy” are the only acceptable foods they will allow themselves to eat.
+The obsession with food can look different depending on the focus or factors of food considered most important to the individual.
+The obsessions are based on the irrational belief that food labeled as being “healthy” is the only acceptable food they will allow themselves to eat.

 The presentation of orthorexia varies from person to person.
-One person with orthorexia may only eat a few foods deemed clean or pure including sweet potato and quinoa, where as another person who is also obsessed with clean or pure foods may only consume organic cauliflower and chicken due to their organic label and lower sugar content.
-Another may follow the Keto diet rigidly and believes that they cannot falter from this regimen.
+One person with orthorexia may only eat a few foods deemed clean or pure including sweet potato and quinoa, whereas another person who is also obsessed with clean or pure foods may only consume organic cauliflower and chicken due to their organic label and lower sugar content.
+Others may follow the Keto diet rigidly and believes that they cannot falter from this regimen.

 Compulsive checking of ingredient lists and nutritional labels

 An increase in concern about the health of ingredients

 Cutting out an increasing number of food groups (all sugar, all carbs, all dairy, all meat, all animal products)